-2.5.1 Reliable and valid systems of resident evaluation must exist and be applied.
+Reliable and valid systems of resident evaluation must exist and be applied.
 Processes must be defined which ensure that residents are individually evaluated in terms of their achievement of the program's stated objectives and outcomes.
 These evaluation systems must be the basis for judgements that govern resident promotion and graduation.

 - a.
 Describe the resident evaluation system(s). - b.
-Describe how the program evaluates residents in terms of their achievement of the program's stated objectives and outcomes. - c.
-Describe how residents receive formative evaluation. - d.
-Describe how residents are involved in providing feedback regarding the evaluation system. - e.
+Describe how the program ensures that residents are evaluated in terms of their achievement of the program's stated objectives and outcomes. - c.
+Describe how residents receive formative evaluation. - b.
+Describe how residents are involved in providing feedback regarding the evaluation system. - c.
 Attach as an appendix, the results of the Canadian National Dental Specialty Examinations, administered by the RCDC, for graduates of the program since the last accreditation survey visit.